kanduvisla/blipr/TEST_REPORT.md

 --- Bugs:

-- Poly sacrificing / correct track not playing (P01 appears to be P05?)
-- Poly sacrificing / cannot select pagebank 5-8 (selected page bank not highlighted)
 - It still appears that something goes wrong when setting steps in the sequencer; other pages seem affected.
 - Roland SH-4d was not detected by Linux.
 Not sure if this is a Blipr problem, since `amidi -l` also didn't show it.
 - (still not working) Midi configuration with multiple device is not working properly.
 Was unable to set proper midi device for A. Cannot set to "None"
 - (still not working) When configuring midi device, configuration is not directly applied, restart of the program is required.
 The current device is unassigned, but a new device is not assigned
 - Got an error with invalid device Id (probably the Midi Through Port), blipr won't start
-- Other pages is not working
-- Page bank is pickable, even if it's not allowed or visible
 - Steps are set on disabled tiles (takes not in account page length (possible also track length))
 - (requires re-testing) It appears that the note off is not properly send when changing the note tone
 - Key repeat is repeating also on steps